 By Greg Haymes

-You could call it Best Bets or Top Tips or whatever.
-We call it The Dozen, whereby we offer a monthly round-up of 12 (or so) of the shows around Nippertown that have got us jazzed the most.
-One entry per venue.
-Of course, your results may vary, so please feel free to weigh in on what you think we missed.
+You could call it Best Bets, Prime Picks, Top Tips or whatever.
+We call it The Dozen, whereby we offer a monthly round-up of 12 (or so) of the shows around Greater Nippertown that have got us jazzed the most.
+Only one entry per venue.
+Of course, your results may vary, so please feel free to comment below and let us know what you think we missed or overlooked.

-Here’s The Dozen for the big holiday month of December:
+Here’s The Dozen for the month of December: